miccolis/aws-tilemill/README.md

 ## Launch TileMill

+Download [the cloudformation template](https://raw.github.com/miccolis/aws-tilemill/master/cloudformation/tilemill.template) to your computer.

-Navigate to CloudFormation (https://console.aws.amazon.com/cloudformation/home), enter a name for your "Stack" and select "Provide a template URL", and enter the url `[S3-URI]`.
+Navigate to CloudFormation (https://console.aws.amazon.com/cloudformation/home), enter a name for your "Stack" and select "Upload a template file" and upload the file.

 On the next screen you'll need to provide the name of the key pair you created, a password for accessing TileMill and select an instance size.
 If you're not sure about the instance size, just start with `m1.large`, the default.